 While the definition of “portable” has progressed a lot over the past 40 years, the recognition that technology would uncouple work and location—challenging the foundations and certainties of 20th-century society in the process—has been clear for decades.
 Every generation has thinkers and tinkerers who dream of connecting seamlessly across borders, locations, and time zones—and some go the extra mile to articulate what that world might look like.

 One of the first digital nomads was Steven K. Roberts, who from 1983 to 1991 rode more than 10,000 miles across America on a computerized recumbent bicycle equipped with amateur radio and other equipment that allowed him to talk, type and work on the move during the day before camping at night.
-Roberts was featured in Popular Computing magazine the magazine referred to him as a high tech nomad.
+Roberts was featured in Popular Computing magazine, which referred to him as a high tech nomad.

 In the mid-2000s, the rise of co-working spaces played a crucial role in the growth of digital nomadism.
 These shared workspaces provided a professional environment for remote workers, fostering collaboration and community.
 Co-working spaces became hubs for digital nomads, offering them a place to connect, network, and share ideas with like-minded individuals.